 How to Detect a Faulty Thermostat

-Like any other component of your HVAC system, your thermostat can become faulty.
-It is important that you keep an eye out for any problems to ensure the proper functionality of your heating and cooling system.
+Like any other component of your HVAC system, your thermostat can stop working.
+It is important to keep an eye out for any problems.
+This helps to make sure your heating and cooling system is working as it should.
 Let's take a look at some of the signs of a bad thermostat and how you can troubleshoot the issue.